rangsimanketkaew/Auto-NWChem/README.md

 ```
 nohup mpirun -np N nwchem INPUT-FILE.nw >& OUTPUT-FILE.log
 ```
-Just in case of MPI, the following might be useful
+Just in case of MPI, the following command might be useful
 ```
 export OMP_NUM_THREADS=N
 ```
-where N = number of processors
+where N = number of processors (integer & positive number).

 ## Before compile
 The required packages of MPI variable compilation are following <br />